cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When to use

-          * When a call-to-action, leading users to a deeper page in the section, needs a visual highlight on the page.
+          * When a call-to-action, leading users to a deeper page in the section, needs a visual highlight on the page

-          * When an image or illustration helps users better understand the purpose of content.
+          * When an image or illustration helps users better understand the purpose of content

-          * Ideally, when an even number of these components can be featured together.
+          * Ideally, when an even number of these components can be featured together

-          * To help establish a hierarchy of linked content on this page.
+          * To help establish a hierarchy of linked content on this page

           #### When other options are better

-          * When content doesn’t require imagery.
+          * When content doesn’t require imagery

-          * When there are multiple paragraphs of copy.
+          * When there are multiple paragraphs of copy
         variation_specs: >-
           ![](/design-system/images/uploads/50_50_style_mockup.png)

-          * Imagery: 16:9 ratio, recommend 1600 x 900 pixels to account for retina displays.
+          * Imagery: 16:9 ratio, recommend 1600 x 900 pixels to account for retina displays

           * Headings: H2-4 can be used